avielzecharia/riddles/index.md

 # Train to Nowhere 🚋
 The ticket-seller is inside a circular connected set of train cars.
 In every train car there is a lamp that may be turned on/off.
-Note that the initial state of the lamp is unknown.
+Note that the initial state of the lamps is unknown.

 - How can the ticket-seller calculate the length of train (efficienly)?